jareksedy/WebOSClient/README.md

     /// Invoked when the client successfully establishes a connection. func didConnect()

+    /// Invoked when the TV displays a PIN code for pairing. func didDisplayPin()

     /// Invoked when the TV prompts for registration. func didPrompt()